bywatersolutions/nagios-plugins/check_z3950/README.md

 ## How to use

-This plugin requires that the KOHA_CONF enironment variable be set as part of the run.
+This plugin requires that the KOHA_CONF environment variable be set as part of the run.

 ```bash
 define command{